apptronicnet/core/doc/common/android_layout_bindings.md

 ViewPager2 uses RecyclerView inside, so all parameters and functionality are same as for using it with RecyclerView.

-Decause of it uses RecyclerView inside it is POSSIBLE to use ListDynamicNavigator with ViewPager2.
+Because of it uses RecyclerView inside it is POSSIBLE to use ListDynamicNavigator with ViewPager2.

 ___